 Note: The auxiliary power output must be on.
-If it is configured to be on only when the PMU uses mains power, make sure that the PMU is not using battery power.
+If it is configured to be on only when the PMU uses AC mains power, make sure that the PMU is not using battery power.

 - 1. Select Diagnose > Power Management > Control Tests. - 2.
-Click Start Test at the bottom of the form. - 3.
-Click the Toggle button above the Aux Output box.

-The state of the LED should change.

-4. Click Stop Test.
+Click Start Test at the bottom of the form. - Click the Toggle button above the Aux Output box.
+The state of the LED should change. - The state of the LED should e - 4.
+Click Stop Test.